Standing Rules

 B. If an officer misses three general meetings in a row without a satisfactory excuse, or does not fulfill assigned responsibilities, she may be relieved of office by a 2/3 vote of the Branch Officers.

 B. First Vice President — This officer shall be chairperson of the Program Committee, in charge of scheduling all yearly programs.
 Her duty is to provide programs for all of the regular meetings of the Branch.
+She will also serve as informational contact person for presenters and introduce them at meetings.

 These chairpersons and others deemed needed by the President to carry out special functions are non-voting members of the Branch Officers.
 These chairpersons are appointed by the president and approved by the Branch Officers.